Screening of bulk tank milk for M. bovis

-- If the result is ELISA-positive, you'll be contacted as a high priority by MPI with information about next steps.
+- If the result is ELISA-detect, you'll be contacted as a high priority by MPI with information about next steps.

 What's changing about the testing process

-- We aim to notify farmers of all ELISA-positive test results within 2 weeks of testing.
+- We aim to notify farmers of all ELISA-detect test results within 2 weeks of testing.